Zelenskyy meets Pope Francis at Vatican and seeks backing for Ukraine's peace plan

 The premier, who staunchly supports military aid for Ukraine, said Italy would back the country “360 degrees for all the time necessary and beyond.”

-Zelenskyy began his official meetings by calling on Italian President Sergio Mattarella.
-“We are fully at your side,″ Mattarella told Zelenskyy as he welcomed him.
+Separately, Italian President Sergio Mattarella told Zelenskyy, “We are fully at your side," Mattarella told Zelenskyy as he welcomed him.
 Later, presidential palace sources said Mattarella assured his guest that Italy would continue to support Ukraine militarily and financially, as well as with reconstruction and humanitarian aid.

 Since the war began, Italy has contributed about 1 billion euros ($1.1 billion) in military and financial aid, as well as humanitarian assistance.